natereid72/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 calculation is done for each metric, and then the largest of the desired replica counts is chosen.
-If any of these metrics cannot be converted into a desired replica count (e.g. due to an error fetching the metrics from the metrics APIs) and a scale down is suggested by the metrics which can be fetched, scaling is skipped.
+If any of these metrics cannot be converted into a desired replica count (e.g. due to an error fetching the metrics from the metrics APIs) and a scale in is suggested by the metrics which can be fetched, scaling is skipped.
 This means that the HPA is still capable of scaling up if one or more metrics give a `desiredReplicas` greater than the current value.